Auto Club Speedway: Name change

 On February 21, 2008, the Automobile Club of Southern California (ACSC) became the title sponsor of the raceway, making Auto Club Speedway the track's official name.
-The naming rights deal is for ten years and is worth an estimated $50 to $75 million.
-In addition to naming rights, the ACSC will have use of the facility for road tests for Westways magazine and other consumer tests.
-The money will be used for capital improvements to the track.
+The naming rights deal was for ten years and is worth an estimated $50 to $75 million.
+In addition to naming rights, the ACSC was to have use of the facility for road tests for Westways magazine and other consumer tests.
+The money was used for capital improvements to the track.

 In popular culture

-The facility is often used for filming television shows, commercials and films.
+The track was often used for filming television shows, commercials and films.
 In 2000, portions of Charlie's Angels were filmed at the speedway, and in 2005, portions of Herbie: Fully Loaded were filmed there.
 In 2007, The Bucket List saw Jack Nicholson and Morgan Freeman drive a vintage Shelby Mustang and Dodge Challenger around the 2 mi speedway.
 The track was used as Daytona International Speedway in the 2019 film Ford v Ferrari.

 A parody of the track was used in the 2006 Disney/Pixar animated film Cars in the end of the film.
 It is the venue for the Piston Cup tiebreaker race between the movie's main character Lightning McQueen (voiced by Owen Wilson), retiring veteran Strip "The King" Weathers (voiced by Richard Petty) and perennial runner-up Chick Hicks (voiced by Michael Keaton).
 The race is held at the Los Angeles International Speedway, which is a conglomeration of the Los Angeles Memorial Coliseum, the Arroyo Seco in Pasadena where the Rose Bowl is located, as well as the Auto Club Speedway.